Ramsi88/trusty/README.md

 # Trusty Multi-Signature Factory

+# TODO
+- [ ] Serialize delegate call data
+- [ ] Check & Manage multiple Network
+- [ ] Integrate ERC20-Token & ERC721-1155 logic

 ## Author: 0xrms

 *Trusty* is a product/service directed towards the individual or the business…

 Trusty is on the Goerli TestNet network and allows you to create and manage an infinite number of 2/3 or 3/3 multi-signature smart-contracts/wallets, but it is possible to create variants with specifications on request as its modularity and scalability make it a versatile and powerful tool for different applications.

-For the single individual, if you are afraid of a single private key, you can use up to 2 more for the management of a single wallet with double if not triple security
+For the single individual, if you are afraid of a single private key, you can use up to 2 more for the management of a single wallet with double or even triple security

 It can be a mixer of TXs and a way to "diversify" funds (traceable by the expert)… If desired, the possibility of managing any ERC20 Token can be added.